influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 ## obj spec.kafka.template.perPodIngress

-Template for Kafka per-pod `Ingress` used for access from outside of Kubernetes.
+"Template for Kafka per-pod `Ingress` used for access from outside of Kubernetes."

 ## obj spec.kafka.template.perPodIngress.metadata

-Metadata applied to the resource.
+"Metadata applied to the resource."

 ### fn spec.kafka.template.perPodIngress.metadata.withAnnotations